isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: The Early Years.md

 The history of Bras Basah and its vicinity can also be told through the streets that criss crossed the district.
 Click the story map below to find out more.

 [![Alt text for image on Isomer site](/images/storymap-bb-streets-main.png)](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/brash-basah-its-streets/index.html)

+The road was so-called because in the early days, wet rice was laid to dry here on the banks of the "fresh water stream" (now the Stamford Canal).
+Another version is that before the area before Bras Basah Road and Stamford was filled in, cargoes of rice were brought by boats into the lagoon and spread to dry on the road.
+One one occasion, high tides wet the rice (Savage & Yeoh, 2013, p.
+47).